 I am a user experience designer working for a new startup in Fargo, ND called FarmQA.
 FarmQA is at the insection of tech and ag.
 We are delivering the consumption of farming IoT data to growers across the world.
 As the principal desginer at FarmQA, my job responsibilities span from defining the vision for our software products, researching our users, driving the visual identity and of course meeting our customer's needs

 I am responsible for all aspects of the user experience design for FarmQA's suite of products.

 User Experience Designer — Microsoft

-I am responsible for the design and user experience architecture of a wide range of user experiences within Microsoft Dynamics including applications for Finance and HR departments based on the Microsoft Design Language (formerly known as Metro).
+Responsible for the design and user experience architecture of a wide range of user experiences within Microsoft Dynamics including applications for Finance and HR departments.
 In this role, I have translated user requirements, business problems, and scenarios into efficient interfaces using storyboards, wireframes, prototypes, and usability testing.

 I have also defined the user interface implementation strategy and architecture for the web based presentation framework, specifically defining how HTML and CSS were used.
 I have also been responsible for make sure that our product designs are accessible.